halogod35/LostKit/README.md

 - **Skills Calculator:** Plan skilling paths ahead of time like a true strategist.
 - **Bestiary:** Lists monsters and their drops — know what to expect in battle.

-*LostKit is a LostHQ creation — a careful mix of old-school RPG vibes, simple design, and practical tools to make Lost City feel alive again.*

 ## ⚡ Preview